lando2319/lando2319.github.io/_posts/2023-03-05-Using-Dall-E2-For-AI-Image-Generation.md

 ---
 layout:     post
-title:      Why I Quit Being So Accomodating (With Dall-e Illustrations)
+title:      Why I Quit Being So Accommodating (With Dall-e Illustrations)
 date:       2023-03-04 08:19:54
 summary:    This is a short story from 1922 with added illustrations in 2023 using Dall-e, an AI Image Generator
 categories: Dall-e Short-Story Hacker-News